penggenchang/DTF-and-Seizure-Network/README.md

 For illustration purpose, there are 20 signal channels (i.e., SEEG contact points), the model order K is chosen 10, and frequency band is $$\beta$$ [13,30]Hz.
 Hence, the output is 20 by 20 DTF matrix over beta band.

-All SEEG-related information is anonymous and deidentified due to IRB regulation.
+All SEEG-related information is anonymous and deidentified due to IRB regulation of UT Dallas and UTSW.